mdbridge/click-by-voice/README.md

   * Adding the high contrast hints switch (e.g, `:+c`) should make the hints stand out more and be easier to read at the cost of making them more distracting
-* Changes to an element after the initial page load can make its hint disappear
+* Webpages changing an element after the initial page load can make that element's hint disappear
   * usually refreshing hints will make the hint reappear

 ### Other issues